DisguisedOwI/Pizza-Bakery-Fram-Bot/README.md

 contact me on discord if you need any help or ideas or bugs: disguised.owl

 # Tutorial:
+Note: I don't know if this will work on other types of screen and I'm using: 1080p

 if this happens to you what you can do is click Green Button or change server